korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Now we can verify that deserialization works.
+Now we can verify that deserialization works.
 ~~~ java
 @Test
 public void whenUserJsonBuilderSerializeDeserializeThenUser() throws IOException {